End Falls, This Fall Conference

 International Federation on Ageing

-This annual conference brought more than 1,200 participants from around the world together in Toronto in August.
+The International Federation on Ageing Annual Conference brought more than 1,200 participants from around the world together in Toronto in August.
 While not a focus for the conference itself, falls, fall prevention and related topics could be found across the three-day program.
 The International Federation on Ageing is an international non-governmental organization with a membership that includes government and non-governmental organizations (NGOs), academics, industry, and individuals in 70 countries.
-The ONF Prevention efforts are aligned to two of the major IFA areas of work: Age-friendly Environments and Towards Health Ageing.
+The ONF Prevention efforts are aligned to two of the major IFA areas of work: Age- friendly Environments and Towards Health Ageing.
 The ONF was one of the collaborating organizations.
 Prevention Program Director Hélène Gagné and Program Co-ordinator Mariel Ang participated in a pre-conference workshop that reviewed integrated approaches to health and social services for older adults.

 Forum on Spinal Cord Injury and Brain Regeneration